 Should a campus Authorized User determine that Alerting is appropriate but not be able to access the portal, the campus Authorized User may telephone the NYSEMO SECC and, upon identification verification via NY-ALERT issued secret question, request activation.

-The NYSEMO SECC will verify the identification of the campus Authorized User, access the NY-ALERT portal and, under direction of the campus Authorized User, craft and execute the Alert.
-The NYSEMO (SECC) will then notify the NYSEMO Duty Officer and the appropriate Regional Director, via telephone, of the alert (http://www.semo.state.ny.us )
+The NYSEMO SECC will verify the identity of the campus Authorized User, access the NY-ALERT portal and, under the direction of the campus Authorized User, craft and execute the Alert.
+The NYSEMO (SECC) will then notify the NYSEMO Duty Officer and the appropriate Regional Director, via telephone, of the alert (http://www.dhses.ny.gov/oem/)

-• It is strongly recommend that campus collect non-campus emails and phone numbers whenever possible for notification data.
+- It is strongly recommended that campus collect non-campus emails and phone numbers whenever possible for notification data.
 Be advised that if you use on-campus email and phone numbers it could significantly impact the campus communication systems during an alert.

-• A message should use only bold, italics and underlines for formatting.
+- A message should use only bold, italics and underlines for formatting.
 All other formatting will be stripped.
-Prior to notification being sent by the SEMO/NY-ALERT system.
+Prior to the notification being sent by the SEMO/NY-ALERT system.